 Don’t rely on school alone to teach your children to learn how to manage money.
 If you don’t provide them with basic personal finance skills at an early age, they will likely learn their financial lessons through hard experiences.

-A recent publication from Vanguard in the Resources section of our website provides excellent guidance for parents when teaching their children about money.
+A recent publication from Vanguard in the Resources section of our website provides opens in a new windowexcellent guidance for parentsopens PDF file when teaching their children about money.

 If your child’s school does not have a financial literacy program, encourage it to partner with an outside organization to teach these important skills.